-In either case – whether you’re just starting out or you’re a Mac-heavy user – this article will assist you in streamlining your process of pushing applications to macOS devices.
-As a provider of a mobile device management (MDM) solution for macOS, we support several schools and know the best practices for delivering applications quickly, efficiently, and without error.
+In either cases – whether you’re just starting out or you’re a Mac-heavy user – this article will assist you in streamlining your process of installing applications to macOS devices in bulk.
+As a provider of a mobile device management (MDM) solution for macOS devices, we support several schools and meet the best practices for delivering applications quickly, and efficiently.

-Next, take a look at how you’ll be assigning the VPP licenses.
-These can be assigned by the device or by the user (Apple ID).
+In the sequence, take a look at how you will be assigning the content licenses: device-based or user-based.
 The best way of assignment will depend on your school's scenario, as well as the deployment model.